An Afternoon at Green Bluff

 image of high country orchard parking lot

-Plenty of parking at High Country Orchard!
+Plenty of parking at High Country Orchard, but it gets crowded in the fall.

 Beck’s Harvest House

-Do you love everything pumpkin, especially during the fall?
-Do you love donuts?
-Then you have to visit Beck’s Harvest House!
 Harvest House is impossible to miss on your way through Green Bluff, as it is next to the Green Bluff General Store and is at the end of the Day Mount Spokane Rd. – if you’re driving up on N. Day Mount Spokane Rd., you literally cannot miss Beck’s Harvest House!

 image of side of harvest house green bluff